 In Japan, beef is a luxury and therefore is used sparingly and for special occasions.
-In fact, the famed Kobe Beef, from cattle breed and raised in Kobe, Japan can cost as much as $300 a pound.
+In fact, the famed Kobe Beef from cattle bred and raised in Kobe, Japan can cost as much as $300 a pound.
 Because of the high cost of beef in Japan, people do what they can to make the most of it.

 Teriyaki Style Marinade

 The most recognized way of preparing steaks in Japan is teriyaki style.
 Teriyaki is all in the marinade.
-This mixture usually containing soy sauce, ginger, sugar, and Sake or Mirin.
-This marinade/sauce can be used on most any meat, but for me, the mixture of flavors, grilled over live coals goes best with a good steak.
+This mixture usually contains soy sauce, ginger, sugar, and Sake or Mirin.
+This marinade/sauce can be used on most any meat, but for me, the mixture of flavors grilled over live coals goes best with a good steak.

 Next, place the steak in the marinade and refrigerate for a couple of hours.
 The longer you let it sit, the stronger the flavor will be.
 Once you are ready to cook, just drop it on a hot grill.
 I usually reserve some marinade for serving, but make sure that if you use the marinade that the steak has been sitting in that you boil it for 5 minutes first.